 The power sector plays a key role in decarbonizing the global economy and meeting the goals of the Paris Agreement.
 A significant and growing fraction of final energy demand is met by purchased electricity, so efficiency improvements in electricity generation and delivery underly the emissions reductions of many other actors.

 As of December 2019, nearly 30 power companies located in 18 countries have joined the Science Based Targets initiative by setting or publicly committing to set ambitious emissions reduction targets.
-In early 2020, the SBTi will add a 1.5C-aligned pathway for the power sector to the existing SDA method, providing power companies with the option of submitting 1.5C-aligned targets for assessment by the SBTi.
+Now more than ever is the time to take action.

 Technical support for this work was provided by Guidehouse.

 This sectoral update was conducted through an expedited development and consultation process, which focused on the selection of 1.5°C-aligned pathways for the power sector and clarification of target-setting boundary options and requirements.

 December 2019: Publication of timeline and consultation opportunities on the SBTi website;